thienhau/UART-with-Async-FIFO/README.md

 ## Tests
 - Use the provided testbench(es) in tb/ to validate transmit and receive functionality.
-- Add directed tests to exercise corner cases (parity, start/stop bits, buffer full/empty).
+- Add directed tests to exercise corner cases (start/stop bits, buffer full/empty).
+- Test long stream stress with large amounts of data.

 ## Author
 thienhau